OfficeDev/outlook-dev-docs/docs/add-ins/get-or-set-the-time-of-an-appointment.md

 ---
-title: Get or set appointment time in an Outlook add-in | Microsoft Docs
+title: Get or set appointment time in an Outlook Add-in | Microsoft Docs
-description: Learn how to get or set the start and end time of an appointment in an Outlook add-in.
+description: Learn how to get or set the start and end time of an appointment in an Outlook Add-in.
 author: jasonjoh

 ms.topic: article